electron/electron/docs/api/global-shortcut.md

 shortcuts.

 **Note:** The shortcut is global; it will work even if the app does not have the keyboard focus.
-You should not use this module until the `ready` event of the app module is emitted.
+This module cannot be used before the `ready` event of the app module is emitted.

 ```javascript